 6. 5-6 relevant keywords

-7. A short biographical note (50 words max)
+7. A short author biographical note (50 words max)

 Quotations: Quoted words, phrases and sentences should be enclosed in double quotation marks.
 Quotations within quotations should be enclosed in single quotation marks.
 Italicize non-English terms or phrases in manuscripts written in English, and italicize non-Malay terms or phrases in manuscripts written in Malay/Bahasa Indonesia.
 Quotations may be either run-in or, in the case of quotations which are four lines or longer, set off from the text as block quotations.

 Table, Diagrams, and Maps: To facilitate the typesetting process, tables should be uploaded as separate files.
 Any diagrams or maps should be in .TIF or .JPG formats and submitted in separate individual files.
 These should be prepared in black and white.
 Tints should be avoided; use patterns instead.

 References, Notes and Citations: Notes should be kept to a minimum.
 Use endnotes, not footnotes.
 All notes should be numbered in sequence 1, 2, 3…, and double spaced.
 In-text citation should be in the form of endnotes.
 It is the author`s responsibility to ensure the accuracy of the reference.
 For all articles, a list of references cited must be supplied at the end of the manuscript in the form of a bibliography.
 When the bibliography lists several works by the same author, his or her name should not be repeated.